thoughtspot/cs_tools/docs/cs-tools/scriptability/README.md

 ## Overview

-This tool allows user to simplify and automate the extract and import of ThoughtSpot TML from and to the same or different instances.
+This tool allows user to simplify and automate the export and import of ThoughtSpot TML from and to the same or different instances.

-There are several use cases where extracting and importing TML is useful:
+There are several use cases where exporting and importing TML is useful:

-1. Extract TML for version control.
+1. Export TML for version control.
-2. Extract TML for migration to a different ThoughtSpot instance.
+2. Export TML for migration to a different ThoughtSpot instance.
-3. Extract TML to modify and create copies, such as for different customers or in different languages.
+3. Export TML to modify and create copies, such as for different customers or in different languages.

 ??? danger "__This tool creates and updates content.
 Regular shapshots are recommended__"